Top 12 Customer Retention Strategies To Avoid Churn & Improve Profits

 Customer retention programs are specific initiatives that focus on encouraging your customer’s loyalty – these can either be company or customer-led.
 However, creating a customer retention program isn’t exactly a cut-and-paste process.
 There are various options for well-tailored customer retention programs, and so the one you choose depends on your intent and end goal.
 For example, popular types of customer retention programs include:

-• Customer Loyalty Program: Reward customers for their continued commitment and excite them to continue purchasing with special discounts, personalised deals or points.
+• Customer Loyalty Program: Reward customers for their continued commitment and excite them to continue purchasing with special discounts, personalized deals, or points.

 • Customer Onboarding Program: Teach customers how to use your product or integrate your solution seamlessly.